Embedded research design framework

-There are four elements to consider in the Structure theme: functional activities, researcher skill and expertise, learning mechanisms, and the relational role.
+Embedded research initiatives can make use of a number of different processes and there are four areas to consider: functional activities, researcher skill and expertise, learning mechanisms, and the relational role.

 Researcher skills and expertise

 These can be thought of as 'how to' knowledge.
 This includes how to define and refine a research question or problem statement, how to design a project, how to collect and analyse information and how to produce knowledge of varying kinds.

 Topic specific skills and expertise can be thought of as 'knowledge about' the topic or problem that the initiative will focus on (e.g. neuro-rehabilitiation, childhood obesity).

 The interpersonal skills and expertise that an initiative might need include facilitation skills, communication skills, relationship building and emotional intelligence.
 As there are many options, the core question to consider is what kind of skills and expertise an initiative will need in each of these areas.

 Two further overarching questions may be helpful in relation to the skills and expertise that an initiative will need.
 First, how many researchers will be needed in order to fulfil the skill and expertise needs of the initiative?
 This consideration is closely related to the 'scale' design theme.
 Second, how will expectations about the skills and expertise which individual researchers will bring to the initiative be managed?
 This includes considering how individual researchers will manage their own expectations and judgements about their skills and expertise.
 Aspects of the 'belonging' and 'functional activities' design themes may be helpful when considering this question.